 It is not in your best interests to make any statements to the police.
 Anything you say can be used against you in court.
 It is very easy for statements to get misinterpreted or to get taken out of the proper context.
 If you were arrested for drug possession, ask to speak to a defense lawyer.
 Your lawyer will protect your rights.
 Do not let yourself take the blame for drugs that were not yours.

-Contact Our Jefferson County, CO Drug Possession Defense Lawyer Today
+Contact Our Colorado Drug Possession Defense Lawyer Today

 At Miller Leonard PC, our top-rated Colorado drug possession defense lawyer is standing by, ready to help you fight back against illegitimate drug charges.
 As a former prosecutor and public defender, Miller Leonard has a deep knowledge of Colorado’s criminal justice system.
 To set up a free, strictly confidential initial consultation, please do not hesitate to contact our Golden, CO law office today.